Bronze Arts Award: 11 – 15 yrs

 - Researching the career and work of an artist/craftsperson that inspires them

-The cost will be £12 per session per young person, which will include the Arts Award booklet and certificate at the end of the project.
+The cost will be £12 per session per young person – £120 for the ten weeks.
+The price includes a sketchbook, art materials, the Arts Award booklet and certificate (worth £30) at the end of the project.

 To register your interest and to find out more, please contact Maya Herbolzheimer, Engagement Officer at RAMM.
 Places are limited to 12 young people on a first-come-first-served basis.